What

 in this page being current, correct or factual.

-Any action you take
+Any action you

 after reading the material here is soley your